gis-ops/tutorials/react-redux-leaflet/React-Redux-Leaflet.md

 ```

-Drum roll.
+Drum roll...
-Firing requests will now work, so we now merely have to make our map listen to changes in our redux store which will be updated once a response comes back.
+Firing requests will now work, so we now merely have to make our map listen to changes in our redux store which will be updated once a response is returned by HERE Maps.

 ### Map.jsx

-Whenever isochrone results are returned we want to update the map.
+Ok, so whenever isochrone results are returned we want to update the map.
-With a handy function we can let the map know when this is the case.
+With a handy function every react component can use we can let the map know when the state is updated.
+Let's add this to our map component class.

 ```javascript